ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 $ ocamlopt -o hello amodule.ml bmodule.ml
 ```

-Note: The source files need to be ordered with the dependencies coming before
+Note: It's necessary to place the source files in the correct order.
+The dependencies must come before
 the dependent.
 In the example above, putting `bmodule.ml` before `amodule.ml`
 will result in an `Unbound module` error.